Emergent Novel Metallic State in a Disordered 2D Mott Insulator

-The transition-metal dichalcogenide 1T-TaS$_2$ is a quasi-2D system with strong electron-electron and electron-phonon coupling with a very rich phase diagram.
-Upon decreasing the temperature, it undergoes several CDW phase transitions: from a high temperature metallic phase to an incommensurate CDW (ICCDW), to a nearly commensurate CDW (NCDW), and finally to a commensurate CDW (CCDW).
-It even becomes superconducting when subjected to external pressure or chemical disorder \cite{sipos_2008,grioni_2010}.
+The transition-metal dichalcogenide 1T-TaS$_2$ is a quasi 2D system with a very rich phase diagram.
+Upon decreasing the temperature it undergoes several charge density wave (CDW) phase transitions \cite{wilson_1975}.
+It even becomes superconducting when subjected to external pressure or chemical doping \cite{sipos_2008,grioni_2010}.

+In this joint experiment and theory collaboration, we focus on the Commensurate CDW (CCDW) phase below T=180K, shown to be a Mott insulator, and explore the effect of disorder without doping introduced by intercalating Cu.
+Using detailed ARPES data along with transport measurements we show that a novel disorder induced metal is realized.
+It has surprising non-Fermi liquid behavior characterized by a temperature dependent pseudogap in the spectral function as shown in Fig. 3.
+Our theoretical analysis of the disordered Hubbard model reveal the origin of the extended states in the Mott gap and the pseudogap in the spectral function as summarized in Fig. 4.

+The pseudogap, a state showing suppression in the density of states, has emerged as a new state of matter in very different systems though suggesting very different origins.
+By now it has been shown to arise due to pairing correlations persisting in the normal state \cite{mohit_1992,campuzano,gaebler}, due to competing spin and charge orders \cite{yazdani}, as well as due to disorder-generated hard gap and pseudogap in superconducting thin films \cite{ghosal_prl,ghosal_prb,karim,sacepe1,sacepe2}.
+Our discovery here is significant because it points to yet another factor, Coulomb correlations and Mott physics, driving the dominant mechanism for a pseudogapped metallic state in Cu-intercalated 1T-TaS$_2$.

+\emph{1T-TaS$_2$ (Single band Mott insulator):} We start by establishing that 1T-TaS$_2$ is a single orbital Mott insulator.
 Despite the seemingly complicated electronic properties, 1T-TaS$_2$ has a simple crystal structure composed of weakly coupled layers, each layer containing a single sheet of tantalum atoms, sandwiched in between two sheets of sulfur atoms.
 The Ta atoms within each layer form a 2D hexagonal lattice.
-The basic CDW instability is formed within the tantalum layers by the arrangement of 13 Ta atoms into a ``star-of-David" shaped cluster, where 12 Ta atoms move slightly inward towards the 13th central Ta atom (Fig.~\ref{Fig2}(a)).
+The basic CDW instability is formed within the tantalum layers by the arrangement of 13 Ta atoms into a ``star-of-David" shaped cluster (Fig. 2(a)).
 As temperature is lowered, the size of the CDW domains becomes larger until all the domains interlock into a single coherent CDW modulation extending throughout the layer in the CCDW phase below T$_{CCDW}$=180K.
-The new ``star-of-David" unit cells form a hexagonal lattice and the corresponding reduced Brillouin zone is depicted by the small green hexagon in Fig.~\ref{Fig2}(b).
+The new ``star-of-David" unit cells form a hexagonal lattice and the corresponding reduced Brillouin zone is depicted by the small green hexagon in Fig. 2(b).